Arboriculture - Canopy Access

 Treetec specialises in technical canopy access and consulting work.
-Please contact us to discuss the options where a tree is significant or heritage listed, in a sensitive location or requires expert tree technicians.
+Please contact us to discuss your project.
+We provide services in ecology, habitat or cavity placment, nest boxes, data collection and research.
+Also project management where trees are significant or heritage listed, in a sensitive location or requires expert tree technicians.

-Treetec can provide expert climbers / arborists to assist with any project that involves getting people or equipment into trees, it may be installing or maintaining Christmas lights or placing remote monitoring equipment for the study of an endangered avian or arboreal species.
+Treetec provides industry leaders in arboreal related work; climbers, arborists, ecologists, zoologists and engineers to assist with any project that involves getting people or equipment into trees, this includes installing or maintaining fixtures and hardware or placing remote monitoring equipment for the study of endangered avian or arboreal species.

-We can also provide customised training and nationally accredited competency training for specific canopy access purposes.
+Treetec provides customised training for canopy access purposes.
 Our speicalist OH&S knowledge means we can assist with devising systems and documenation to fulfil duty of care obligations on any project.

-Sometimes called tree felling or tree lopping, whatever you call it it is usually an involved process.
-Treetec specialises in technical work, any job we undertake is performed by qualified arborists / personnel and in a manner that eliminates mistakes or mishaps.
+Treetec specialises in technical work, any job we undertake is performed by qualified arborists and personnel and in a manner that eliminates mistakes or mishaps.

-Different work sites require different approaches.
-Usually with a tower or climber. some jobs may require flying foxes, load transfer lines, lifting configurations, load cells, cranes and even helicopters.
+Due to the specialist nature of the work we undertake the jobs often require innovative approaches.
+Usually with a tower or climber, some jobs may require flying foxes, load transfer lines, lifting configurations, load cells, cranes and occasionally helicopters.

 Unfortunately the tree industry is not regulated the way plumbers or electricians are and it is essential that consumers check the qualifications of whoever they use.